Andrée de Jongh: Captured

 In January 1943, de Jongh led three British airmen south by train from Paris to Saint-Jean-de-Luz.
-From the railway station they walked in rain for two hours to the village of Urrugne, in the French Basque country – the last stop on the escape line before the walk over the Pyrenees.
+From the railway station they walked in rain for two hours to the village of Urrugne, in the French Basque Country – the last stop on the escape line before the walk over the Pyrenees.
 With the airmen and de Jongh was her favorite Basque guide Florentino Goikoetxea, a smuggler wanted by the police on both sides of the border.
 They arrived at the safe house belonging to Frantxia Usandizanga, a Basque woman, intending to continue to the border, 7 km distant.
 However, the river Bidasoa on the border was in flood and it would be too dangerous to attempt to cross.
 Goikoetxea went to another house to spend the night and de Jongh and the three airmen spent the night at Usandizanga's house.
-They next morning, 15 January 1943, de Jongh, the three airmen, and Usandizanga were arrested in the house by ten German soldiers.
+The next morning, 15 January 1943, de Jongh, the three airmen, and Usandizanga were arrested in the house by ten German soldiers.
 They had been betrayed, probably by a farm worker named Donato whom de Jongh knew but did not trust.

 De Jongh was sent first to Fresnes prison in Paris and eventually to Ravensbrück concentration camp and Mauthausen.
 She was interrogated 19 times by the Abwehr and twice by the Gestapo.
 Although she admitted being the leader of the Comet Line to protect her father who was under suspicion, the Germans did not believe that this slight, young woman was more than a minor helper in the Comet Line.
-Their underestimation of de Jongh's importance in the Comet Line probably saved her life.
-Later, while she was a prisoner in Ravensbrück, the Gestapo realized who she was and searched for her, but she eluded them by hiding her identify.
+Their underestimation of de Jongh's importance in the Comet Line probably saved her from execution.
+Later, while she was a prisoner in Ravensbrück, the Gestapo realized who she was and searched for her, but she eluded them by hiding her identity.